SreelekshmiS18/Satellite-Image-Classification-using-Deep-Learning/README.md

 🔸 **Edge AI for IoT Devices** – Optimize the model for **drones and satellites**.
 🔸 **Enhanced Classification** – Improve accuracy using **Transfer Learning (ResNet, VGG)**.

----

-### 🔗 Let’s Innovate for a Sustainable Future! 🚀
-If you found this project useful, **⭐ Star this repository** and let’s advance Earth monitoring with AI!